The Reason Your House Smells Like Sewer When it Rains

 - Full Septic Tank

-When a septic tank is completely filled, it will emit a not so good smell, mostly prevalent during the rainy season when water saturates the ground, which leads to its inability to hold waste properly. - Blocked Sewer Vents
+When a septic tank is completely filled, it will emit a not-so-good smell, mostly prevalent during the rainy season when water saturates the ground, which leads to its inability to hold waste properly. - Blocked Sewer Vents

 The plumbing systems have sewer vents to balance the air pressure within the plumbing systems.
 When these vents are blocked, fumes back up into your house and produce a very strong sewer smell. - Damaged Sewer Pipes